The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Introduction

 \textbf{Statistical learning theory for RL} aims at finding complexity measures analogous to the Rademacher complexity or VC dimension from statistical learning theory for supervised learning~\cite{bartlett2002rademacher, vapnik2015uniform}.
 Proposals include the Bellman Rank~\cite{jiang2017contextual}, or the Eluder dimension~\citep{russo2013eluder} and its generalisations~\citep{jin2021bellman}.
 This approach focuses on worst-case analysis, which typically differs significantly from practice (at least in supervised learning~\citep{zhang2021understanding}).
 Furthermore, complexity measures for~\gls{rl}~are generally more suitable for value-based methods; policy gradient methods have received less attention despite their prevalence in practice~\cite{bhandari2019global, agarwal2021theory}.
 We focus instead on average-case dynamics of policy-gradient methods.

-\textbf{Dynamics of learning.} \quad A series of recent papers considered the dynamics of temporal-difference learning and policy gradient in the limit of wide two-layer neural networks~\citet{cai2019neural, zhang2020temporal, agazzi2021global, agazzi2022temporal}.
-These works focus on one of two ``wide'' limits: either the neural tangent kernel~\citep{jacot2018neural, du2019gradient} or ``lazy'' regime~\citep{chizat2019lazy}, where the network behaves like an effective kernel machine and does not learn data-dependent features, which is key for efficient generalisation in high-dimensions. \citet{DBLP:journals/corr/abs-2102-13089} consider a framework to study value learning using the temporal-difference algorithm, their finding provides insights into quantities to track during learning to describe the dynamics of representations, but they still rely on input from the RL problem in consideration.
+\textbf{Dynamics of learning.} \quad A series of recent papers considered the dynamics of temporal-difference learning and policy gradient in the limit of wide two-layer neural networks~\citep{cai2019neural, zhang2020temporal, agazzi2021global, agazzi2022temporal}.
+These works focus on one of two ``wide'' limits: the neural tangent kernel~\citep{jacot2018neural, du2019gradient} or ``lazy'' regime~\citep{chizat2019lazy}, where the network behaves like an effective kernel machine and does not learn data-dependent features, which is key for efficient generalisation in high-dimensions. \citet{DBLP:journals/corr/abs-2102-13089} consider a framework to study value learning using the temporal-difference algorithm, their finding provides insights into quantities to track during learning to describe the dynamics of representations, but they still rely on input from the RL problem in consideration.
 In our setting, the success of the student crucially relies on learning the weight vector of the teacher, which is hard for lazy methods~\citep{ghorbani2019limitations, ghorbani2020neural, chizat2020implicit, refinetti2021classifying}.
-The other ``wide'' regime is the mean-field limit of interacting particles, akin to~\citet{mei2018mean, chizat2018global, rotskoff2018interacting}, where learning dynamics are captured by a non-linear partial differential equation.
-While this elegant description allows them to establish global convergence properties, it is hard to solve in practice.
+The other ``wide'' regime is the mean-field limit of interacting particles~\citep{mei2018mean, chizat2018global, rotskoff2018interacting}, where learning dynamics are captured by a non-linear partial differential equation.
+While this elegant description allows them to establish global convergence properties, the resulting equations are hard to solve in practice, and a further analysis is therefore difficult.
 The ODE description we derive here instead will allow us to describe a series of effects in the following sections.
-Finally, \citet{Rubin_2010} analysed the dynamics of a the Tempotron \citep{gutig2006tempotron}, a neuron model that learns spike timing–based decisions, and similarly to our work they consider sparse rewards, however beyond this similarity the paper doesn't connect RL and their update rules are substantially different. \looseness=-1
+Closer to our work is \citet{bordelon2023loss}, who give a typical-case analysis of the dynamics of temporal-difference learning, which learns the value function rather than the policy as we do here.
+We will come back to this point in our Discussion.
+Finally, \citet{Rubin_2010} analysed the dynamics of the Tempotron \citep{gutig2006tempotron}, a neuron model that learns spike timing–based decisions, and similarly to our work they consider sparse rewards, however beyond this similarity the paper doesn't connect to RL and their update rules are substantially different.